wp-plugins/ninja-notes/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+1.2.1 Fixed bug since Wordpress update where plugin is listed twice

 1.2 Version Update to add features requested by kdunham on wordpress.
 Notes now remember which note you were on when you hit save, or update a post/page.
 Plus bugfix for erroneous slash issue.

 1.1.3 Fixed bug where notes would sometimes fail to update